tinax8774/sep10-freedom-project/blog/entry06.md

 ### EDP (Engineering Design Process)
 We were just in step 5 as we made a prototype and the next one is 7 which is to improve it which is beyond MVP

+### Skills
+Two skills I developed is time management and

 [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)